Table Of Contents

 Fortunately for us, they still have a couple aces up their sleeves and the DS4000 reviewed here is one of them.

-It has all the features that you want and
+It has all the features that you want and require in a professional thinset mixer and drill.

 The massive 12inch handle gives you excellent control while drilling and mixing, coupled with a 360° rotating spade handle for optimal comfort.